OneGov/onegov-cloud/homepage_widget_options.md

 *No Attributes*

 #### Additional Info:
-You can adjust the number of displayed news items in the homepage-settings form.
+You can adjust the number of displayed news items in the homepage settings form.

 ## Events